 This thermochemical treatment of biomass at extremely high temperatures – typically 200 to 320 °C (392 to 608ºF) – removes moisture and volatile substances from the biomass.
 The torrefaction process produces a higher quality and dry fuel source.

 The resulting product – torrefied wood in the case of this project – has a high energy density without risk of biological decomposition (i.e. rotting).

 Vista is working with the client to develop a facility that will produce torrefied wood pellets at an initial rate of 150,000 tons per year with expandability to 250,000 tons per year.
 To date, we have completed scoping and Pre-FEED to verify the economic opportunity of the project, and to ensure all the major costs have been accounted for in the final design.

 To ensure a fit-for-purpose design that met all the project’s key design criteria, Vista engaged its network of experts in the wood fibre industry.
-As a way to control costs over the life of the project, the client was also particularly interested in Vista’s data-centric approach to project execution and expertise with digital engineering environments.
+As a way to control costs over the life of the project, the client was also particularly interested in Vista’s A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual ... approach to project execution and expertise with digital engineering environments.